-From the evidence I deliver in the slideshow below, you’ll see that August 31st, 2011 was not a good day for some rhinoceros auklets (Cerorhinca monocerata) in Johnstone Strait, British Columbia, Canada.
+Below is my account of one such surplus killing events witnessed on August 31st, 2011.
+It was not a good day for some Rhinoceros Auklets (Cerorhinca monocerata) in Johnstone Strait, British Columbia, Canada.

-That day, I witnessed a very socially active group of “transient” (marine mammal-hunting) killer whales repeatedly harassing these birds – mouthing them and slapping them.
-At least 3 juvenile rhinoceros auklets had a bad day and, since these are diving birds, they cannot “alight” and escape the teeth and fins below them.
+That day, I witnessed a very socially active group of Bigg’s Killer Whales repeatedly harassing these birds – mouthing them and slapping them.
+At least 3 juvenile Rhinoceros Auklets were involved.
+Since these are diving birds, they cannot “alight” and escape the teeth and fins below them.
 Yet, I believe they survived.

-I personally had never seen such a prolonged display of this transient killer whale play behaviour before.
-In fact, I had never seen transient killer whales socialize quite so rambunctiously!
+I personally had never seen such a prolonged display of this play behaviour before.
+In fact, I had never seen Bigg’s Killer Whales socialize quite so rambunctiously!
 [Update 2020, now that seals and sea lions are more readily available, members of this population appear to be far less stealthy].

-But clearly, when their bellies are full and social needs dominate, this type of killer whale is anything but stealthy.
-On August 31st, this incredibly socially active group of 20+ transients took about 1.5 hours to travel only +/- 4.5 km (2.5 nautical miles) – slapping birds, rolling over one another, tail slapping, vocalizing and breaching along the way.
+Clearly, when their bellies are full and social needs dominate, this type of Orca is anything but stealthy.
+On August 31st, this incredibly socially active group of 20+ Bigg’s took about 1.5 hours to travel only +/- 4.5 km (2.5 nautical miles) – slapping birds, rolling over one another, tail slapping, vocalizing and breaching along the way.
 The whales would go on to bound past the community of Alert Bay, Cormorant Island.
 I have have previously written about this in the blog item “Might As Well Jump.”